caleblevy/astro121-radio-lab/lab-digital/README.md

 This script takes in the data that gets produced in single\_ch.py and produces a spectrum, demonstrates a homemade DFT to numpy's FFT, and estimates the frequency resolution of the FFT.
+The run\_spec script can be used to run get\_spec\_1ch.py on all of the data collected.

     Usage: get_spec_1ch.py -i infile [options]
     Flags: